-• "Personal Service" means giving formal notice that is required in some cases for some persons.
-It requires that a registered process server or the sheriff serves the documents on the interested persons or that a person accept service of the papers.
-When personal service is required, it means the law is written to make sure that a person who needs notice of a case gets the notice.
+"Personal Service" means giving formal notice that is required in some cases for some persons.
+It requires that a registered process server or the sheriff serves the documents on the interested persons or that a person accepts service of the papers.
+When personal service is required, it means the law is written to make sure that a person who needs notice of a case is given that notice.